Once the sun has gone down, the chiminea can keep your home warm and cozy.

 Such paints can cover surfaces while resisting the effects of the heat.

-This means that you can easily clean and repaint the surface of your clay or metal chiminea so that it will last for many years of use with a little cleaning and maintenance.
+This means you can easily clean and repaint the surface of your clay or metal chiminea so that it will last for many years of use with a little cleaning and maintenance.

 How to Paint a Clay Chiminea?